soyaoki/CarND-Traffic-Sign-Classifier/writeup.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+The code is located in the 30th cell of the Ipython notebook.
+We can find feature map which react edges.

 ![alt text](/output_images/conv2.png)